-While this has been a boon to the appliance repair industry, it has also served to exacerbate an industry problem that has existed for some time, namely a lack of skilled appliance repair technicians.
-Many service providers are booking service calls two to three weeks out as they are lacking enough technicians to handle the volume, leaving exasperated homeowners without the use of machines that have become integral parts of their daily lives.
+While this has been a boon to the appliance repair industry, it has also served to exacerbate an industry problem that has existed for some time.
+Namely a lack of skilled appliance repair technicians.
+Many service providers are booking service calls two to three weeks out as they are lacking enough technicians to handle the volume.
+This leaves homeowners exasperated without the use of machines that have become integral parts of their daily lives.

 For a comparatively minimal investment in time and money you can learn the skills that will jumpstart a career in the recession-proof field of appliance repair.
 Many service providers are offering up to $20/hr to start, with the potential to make $70000 or more per year for experienced technicians.